hegde-atri/CameraThing/README.md

 1. Check the [Issues](https://github.com/hegde-atri/CameraThing/issues) page
 2. Create a new issue with detailed information about your problem
-3. Include your Windows version and camera details
+3. Include your Windows version, camera details, and steps to reproduce the issue

----

-**Star ⭐ this repository if you find it useful!**